A Taxonomy of Network Threats and the Effect of Current Datasets on Intrusion Detection Systems: Abstract

 \section{Abstract}

-With the world moving towards being increasingly dependent on computers and automation, one of the main challenges in the current decade has been to build secure applications, systems and networks.
-Alongside these challenges, the number of threats is rising exponentially due to the attack surface increasing through numerous interfaces offered for each service.
-To alleviate the impact of these threats, researchers have proposed numerous solutions; however, current tools often fail to adapt to ever-changing architectures, associated threats and 0-days.
-This manuscript aims to provide researchers with a taxonomy and survey of current dataset composition and current Intrusion Detection Systems~(IDS) capabilities and assets.
-These taxonomies and surveys aim to improve both the efficiency of IDS and the creation of datasets to build the next generation IDS as well as to reflect networks threats more accurately in future datasets.
-To this end, this manuscript also provides a taxonomy and survey or network threats and associated tools.
-The manuscript highlights that current IDS only cover 25\% of our threat taxonomy, while current datasets demonstrate clear lack of real-network threats and attack representation, but rather include a large number of deprecated threats, hence limiting the accuracy of current machine learning IDS.
-Moreover, the taxonomies are open-sourced to allow public contributions through a Github repository.
+As the world moves towards being increasingly dependent on computers and automation, building secure applications, systems and networks are some of the main challenges faced in the current decade.
+The number of threats that individuals and businesses face is rising exponentially due to the increasing complexity of networks and services of modern networks.
+To alleviate the impact of these threats, researchers have proposed numerous solutions for anomaly detection; however, current tools often fail to adapt to ever-changing architectures, associated threats and zero-day attacks.
+This manuscript aims to pinpoint research gaps and shortcomings of current datasets, their impact on building Network Intrusion Detection Systems~(NIDS) and the growing number of sophisticated threats.
+To this end, this manuscript provides researchers with two key pieces of information; a survey of prominent datasets, analyzing their use and impact on the development of the past decade's Intrusion Detection Systems~(IDS) and a taxonomy of network threats and associated tools to carry out these attacks.
+The manuscript highlights that current IDS research covers only 33.3\% of our threat taxonomy.
+Current datasets demonstrate a clear lack of real-network threats, attack representation and include a large number of deprecated threats, which together limit the detection accuracy of current machine learning IDS approaches.
+The unique combination of the taxonomy and the analysis of the datasets provided in this manuscript aims to improve the creation of datasets and the collection of real-world data.
+As a result, this will improve the efficiency of the next generation IDS and reflect network threats more accurately within new datasets.